Skip to main content

 Your choice to stand matters (I am the only prophet), your choice of who you follow matters (God or Baal), your choice of declaration matters (The Lord is our God), your choice of your hope matters (I see a cloud beginning to form), your choice to pray matters (Answer me Lord so that they will know you are God) and you could go on.

-You may forget 12 points, but you certainly can remember 1 major thought.
+You may forget 12 points, but you certainly can remember one major thought.
 And so can your church!
 Your points are built around your central thought.

 Yes, as simple as that!
-Just preach it, communicate it, spill your guts, speak from the heart, be open, be vulnerable, connect with your people, and join them.
-BUT, do not recite a lecture; you’re not in a class.
+Just preach, communicate, spill your guts, speak from the heart, be open, be vulnerable, connect with your people, and join them.
+But do not recite a lecture; you’re not in a class.
 Do not act it out; you’re not in a theater.
-Do not take it lightly as you’re not in a comedy club.
+Do not take it lightly, as if you’re not in a comedy club.

-Because you wrote a strong outline, you can focus on people, and let the Holy Spirit guide you in your actual message.
-You had time to let the word of God permeate you over the course of a few days or weeks prior to preaching.
-You won’t have to worry about what you want to say, because it’s in you.
+Because you wrote a strong outline, you can focus on people and let the Holy Spirit guide you in your message.
+You had time to let the word of God permeate you over a few days or weeks before preaching.
+You won’t have to worry about what you want to say because it’s in you.

 If you plan to use 3 points, this gives you about 7 minutes per point, plus a 3-minute intro and a 3-4 minute conclusion.

 Memorize what your last sentence will be.
 Make it clear.
-In our present example, it could be, “Since your choices matter, make them count this week when…”.
+In our present example, it could be, “Since your choices matter, make them count this week when….”
 Preparing your last sentence is very helpful.
-It guides you to where you planned to land and leaves people to live out what they learned, to take the next steps.
+It guides you to where you plan to land and leaves people to live out what they learned and take the next steps.

 Your end sentence is your call to action, the message to live out.
 It encapsulates the essence of your message.